rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-the-first-steps.md

 [Screenshot 1](/2022-07-20_13.30.30.png)

-Since minification is not really an obfuscation we can parse and regenerate the code without modifiying the AST:
+Since minification is not really an obfuscation we can parse and regenerate the code without modifying the AST:

 ```